We’re committed to transparency. We may earn money when you follow our recommendations, but compensation doesn’t affect our ratings. Learn more.

 ESPN+ has extra sports at an extra cost

 We loved how much extra sports content ESPN+ served up, but we couldn’t get around pay-per-view fees or regional blackouts.
-ESPN+ won’t replace our other live streaming services or help us cut the cord, but it makes for a great add-on.
-Superfans will love it.
-Everyone else?
-Maybe not so much.
+ESPN+ won’t replace our other live streaming services or help us cut the cord, but it makes for a great add-on for fans.

 What we like